 The women I had the honor to teach at Lake Victoria

 These bush churches are very poor financially, but they are making such an impact on the lives of children in their regions.
 They don’t have much but what they have is shared with the orphans.
-The pastors along the shores of Lake Victoria are targeting the undeveloped islands out in the middle of Lake Victoria where there are more than 1 million people who have never heard the gospel.
+The pastors along the shores of Lake Victoria are targeting the undeveloped islands out in the middle of Lake Victoria.
+There they are more than 1 million people who have never heard the gospel.
 I could keep writing on and on about all God is doing here!
 He is at work all around us!

 My Lake Victoria Hut home